Reversibility of quantum resources through probabilistic protocols

 How to measure and compare quantum resources?
 As evidenced by the plethora of commonly used quantifiers of resources such as entanglement~\cite{horodecki_2001,chitambar_2019}, this seemingly basic question has many possible answers, and it may appear as though there is no unambiguous way to resolve it.
-However, it is important to keep in mind that, instead of simply assigning some numerical value to a given quantum state, one often wishes to compare quantum resources operationally: how difficult is it to convert one resource state into another?
+However, it is important to keep in mind that, besides simply assigning some numerical value to a given quantum state, one often wishes to compare quantum resources operationally.
+Is it then possible for a resource quantifier to indicate exactly how difficult it is to convert one resource state into another?
 Following this pathway is reminiscent of the operational approach used to study thermodynamics, where indeed a unique resource measure --- the entropy --- emerges naturally from basic axioms~\cite{giles_1964,lieb_1999}.
-A phenomenon which underlies this possibility is reversibility: two comparable states of equal entropy can always be connected by a reversible adiabatic transformation~\cite{lieb_1999}.
+A phenomenon that is intimately connected with the existence of such a measure is reversibility: two comparable states of equal entropy can always be connected by a reversible adiabatic transformation~\cite{giles_1964,lieb_1999}.

-Reversibility was observed also in the asymptotic manipulation of quantum entanglement of pure states~\cite{bennett_1996-1}, prompting several conjectures about the connections between entanglement and thermodynamics, and in particular about the existence of a unique operational measure of entanglement~\cite{popescu_1997-2,horodecki_2002,brandao_2008-1,brandao_2010}.
-Here, the restrictions on resource manipulation are typically understood in terms of asymptotic transformation rates $r(\rho \to \omega)$: given many copies of a state $\rho$, how many copies of another state $\omega$ can we obtain per each copy of $\rho$?
-The question of resource reversibility then asks whether $r(\rho \to \omega) = r(\omega \to \rho)^{-1}$, meaning that exactly as many copies of $\omega$ can be obtained in the transformation as is needed to transform them back into $\rho$.
-Although entanglement of noisy states may exhibit irreversibility in many contexts~\cite{horodecki_1998,vidal_2001,wang_2017-1,lami_2023}, hopes persisted that an operational approach allowing for universal reversibility can be constructed.
+Reversibility was observed also in the asymptotic manipulation of quantum entanglement of pure states~\cite{bennett_1996-1}, prompting several conjectures about the connections between entanglement and thermodynamics, and in particular about the existence of a unique operational measure of entanglement that would mirror the role of entropy~\cite{popescu_1997-2,vedral_2002,horodecki_2002,brandao_2008-1,brandao_2010}.
+In the asymptotic setting, reversibility is typically understood in terms of asymptotic transformation rates $r(\rho \to \omega)$: given many copies of a state $\rho$, how many copies of another state $\omega$ can we obtain per each copy of $\rho$?
+The question of resource reversibility then asks whether $r(\rho \to \omega) = r(\omega \to \rho)^{-1}$, meaning that exactly as many copies of $\omega$ can be obtained in the transformation as are needed to transform them back into $\rho$.
+Although entanglement of noisy states may exhibit irreversibility in many contexts~\cite{horodecki_1998,vidal_2001,wang_2017-1,lami_2023}, hopes persisted that an operational approach allowing for universal reversibility could be constructed, leading to the identification of a unique asymptotic measure of entanglement~\cite{OpenProblemArxiv}.